Kevin Costner: 1995–2011: Career fluctuations

+2012–present: Resurgence and Yellowstone

-Costner starred in the three-part miniseries Hatfields & McCoys, which premiered on May 28, 2012, on the History Channel.
+Costner portrayed Devil Anse Hatfield in the three-part miniseries Hatfields & McCoys, which premiered on May 28, 2012, on the History Channel.
 It broke a record by pulling 13.9 million viewers.
 The miniseries tells the true American story of a legendary family feud – one that spanned decades and nearly launched a war between Kentucky and West Virginia.
 The role earned Costner the 2012 Emmy Award for Outstanding Lead Actor in a Miniseries or a Movie, the 2013 Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Miniseries or Television Movie, and the 2013 Golden Globe Award for Best Performance by an Actor in a Limited Series or a Motion Picture Made for Television.

-In 2014, Costner appeared in the spy movie Jack Ryan: Shadow Recruit, as Thomas Harper, a mentor for the series' title character.
-The same year, he starred in the thriller 3 Days to Kill and the drama Draft Day and produced and starred in Black or White.
+In 2014, Costner appeared in the spy film Jack Ryan: Shadow Recruit, as Thomas Harper, a mentor for the series' title character.
+The same year, he starred in the thriller 3 Days to Kill, and the drama Draft Day, and produced and starred in Black or White.
 Black or White premiered at the 2014 Toronto International Film Festival and opened in the United States in 2015.
 In 2015, Costner played coach Jim White in the drama film McFarland, USA, about cross-country running.
 In 2016, he played the fictional character Al Harrison, a NASA Space Task Group supervisor, in Hidden Figures, and in 2017, he starred with Jessica Chastain in Aaron Sorkin's directorial debut film Molly's Game.
-Since 2018, he has starred in and produced the television series Yellowstone, marking the first regular TV series role of his career.
+From 2018 until mid-way through the show's fifth season, he has starred in and executive produced the television series Yellowstone, marking the first regular TV series role of his career.
 In 2019, Costner starred in The Art of Racing in the Rain, where he voiced Enzo the dog.
 It was his first voice-over film in his career.

-In August 2022, Costner began production on Horizon, a Western epic that will be split into at least four films, each just under three hours in length.
+In August 2022, Costner began production on Horizon: An American Saga, a Western epic that will be split into at least four films, each just under three hours in length.
 Costner plans on the films being released over a series of months.
-Costner will act as director of the project and said the film was proposed as an event television series.
-Production on the first film is expected to last at least 220 days, and then production of the next films will commence in April 2023.
+Costner will both star in and direct the project and said the film was proposed as an event television series.
+Production on the first film was expected to last at least 220 days, but was completed by November 2022.
+Production of the next films was underway by May 2023.
+The first film, Horizon: An American Saga – Chapter 1, was released in June 2024, earning mixed reviews, and was a box office flop.
+The poor box-office returns of Chapter 1 was a factor in the indefinite delay of Chapter 2, which too had received mixed reviews after its debut at the 81st Venice International Film Festival.
+Chapter 2 was originally set for an August 16, 2024 release date.

+A 2025 story from the Hollywood Reporter has indicated that production on Yellowstone was rife with power struggles and arguments, listing it among various other incidents that has marred Costner's reputation among colleagues in Hollywood.